Prehistoric Corfu

 The Ancient times – the first Greek colonization

-Around 775 BCE, the written history of Corfu officially begins with the arrival of Dorians from Eretria of Euboea.
+Corfu’s history officially started around 775 BCE, with the arrival of Dorians from Eretria of Euboea.
 This initial settlement saw a significant boost in 750 BCE when Dorian refugees from Corinth, led by Hersikrates, established a robust colony.

 Corinthian influence expanded, giving rise to colonies like Epidamnos in ancient Illyria (now Dyrrachium in Albania) and the city of Corfu in present-day Garitsa and Kanoni peninsula.